stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

   - Develop assembly programs and test them on the Marocchino or other OpenRISC processors
   - Develop c programs and test them on the Marocchino or other OpenRISC processors

+In the next article we will look more into how the above programs actually flow through the Marocchino pipeline.
+Stay tuned.